jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 	- &nbsp;5.4.
 [Unread](#unread)
 </div>

-# 1. Decompositions of instructional skill
+# 1. What is instruction?

 ## 1.1.
 Booth's elements of instructional literacy